planetmint/PRPs/11/README.md

 #### Transaction IDs

-The incoming transaction IDs are resolved by the ledger and the corresponding raw data is append to the ['data']['txids'] object as follows:
+The incoming transaction IDs are resolved by the ledger and the corresponding raw data is appended to the ['policies']['txids'] object as follows:
 ```
 {
     "policies": {